bryanchriswhite/ruby-libstorj/README.md

 This project primarily uses the ruby [`ffi`](https://rubygems.org/gems/ffi) (foreign function interface) gem api to bind to C/C++ libraries and plain old ruby for logic.

-If the ffi api becomes insufficient the ruby gem [`rice`](https://rubygems.org/gems/rice) has proven extremely useful for doing rub things in C/C++.
+If the ffi api becomes insufficient the ruby gem [`rice`](https://rubygems.org/gems/rice) has proven extremely useful for doing ruby things in C/C++.
 Otherwise, you're going to want to read up on [ruby's C API](https://silverhammermba.github.io/emberb/c/)

 This project strives to conform to the ruby  and rubygems standards and conventions.
 See [rubygems.org guide on "Make Your Own Gem"](http://guides.rubygems.org/make-your-own-gem/) for more.